hadley/adv-r/Rcpp.md

       }'
     )
     formals(add)
+    add(1, 2, 3)

+When you run this code, R will compile the C++ code and construct an R function that connects to the compiled C++ function.
+If you're familiar with `inline::cfunction`, `cppFunction` is similar, except that you specifcy the function completely in the string, and it parses the C++ function arguments to figure out what the R function arguments should be:

-As well compiling C++ code inline, you can also create whole files of C++ code and load them with `sourceCpp`, and you can easily include C++ code in a package.
+As well compiling C++ code inline, you can also create standalone C++ files and load them with `sourceCpp`, or include them in a package.
 Both of these uses are described at the end of the chapter.
 While using `cppFunction` is easiest when exploring new code (and in tutorials like this), when you're actually developing code it's easier to set up a src directory and use `devtools::load_all` (or similar tools) to automatically reload and recompile your code.

 ## Getting starting with C++

 C++ is a large language, and there's no way to cover it exhaustively here.
-Our aim is to give you the basics so that you can start writing useful functions in C++.
-We we'll spend minimal time on object oriented C++ and on templating, because our focus is not on writing big programs in C++, just small, mostly self-contained functions that allow you to speed up slow parts of your R code.
+Our aim is to give you the basics so that you can start writing useful functions.
+We'll spend minimal time on advanced features like object oriented programming and templates, because our focus is not on writing big programs in C++, just small, mostly self-contained functions that allow you to speed up slow parts of your R code.

+The following section shows the basics of C++ by translating simple R functions to their R equivalents.
+We'll start simple with a function that has no inputs and a scalar output, and then get progressively more complicated:

+* Scalar input and scalar output
+* Vector input and scalar output
+* Vector input and vector output
+* Matrix input and vector output

 ### No inputs, scalar output

-In the following section we'll compare and contrast basic R functions with their C++ equivalents.
 Let's start with a very simple function.
 It has no arguments and always returns the the integer 1:

     one <- function() 1L